Upgrade Your Energy, Optimize Your Supplements

 *People with brown/black skin don’t convert sunlight into vitamin D as quickly as lighter skinned people.
 If you’re brown-skinned, a safe bet is 1,500 IU / 25 pounds of body weight, but you should always test your blood levels because individual response to dosage varies.

-This is almost as important as vitamin D, and almost as under appreciated.
-Magnesium is used in over 300 enzymatic processes, including all of those involved in ATP production.
+This is almost as important as vitamin D, and almost as underappreciated.
+Magnesium is used in over 300 enzymatic processes, including all of those involved in ATP (energy) production.
 It’s also vital for proper transcription of DNA and RNA.

 Magnesium deficiency is a serious problem.
 Symptoms include heart arrhythmias, tachycardia, headaches, muscle cramps, nausea, metabolic syndrome, migraines, and pretty much everything else you don’t want.
 It’s also associated with cardiovascular disease, diabetes, asthma, anxiety disorders, and PMS.

 Almost all Americans are deficient in magnesium.
 The majority of people don’t meet the RDA, which is already too low.
-Due to soil depletion and poor farming practices, it’s almost impossible to get enough magnesium from your diet.
+Due to soil depletion and poor farming practices, it’s almost impossible to get enough magnesium from diet alone.
 Without a doubt – everyone should supplement with magnesium.

 Forms: Citrate, malate, glycinate, threonate, or orotate

 Unless you grew up eating only grass-fed meat and raw milk – you’re deficient in vitamin K2.
 Vitamin K2 is a fat soluble vitamin involved in calcium metabolism.
 Excess calcium is deposited in arteries, leading to calcification and decreased vascular function.
-This is why vitamin K2 could play a role in reducing the risk of cardiovascular disease.
-K2 also has been found to reduce bone loss.
+This is why vitamin K2 could play a role in reducing the risk of cardiovascular disease and bone loss.

 Vitamin K1 is the kind of vitamin K found in leafy vegetables, and vitamin K2 is the kind found in grass-fed animal products.
 Ruminant animals like cows and sheep convert K1 into K2 in their stomachs, but humans don’t convert K1 to K2 as efficiently.
-Just another reason you should eat grass-fed animals, because they can only get K1 from grass – not grains.
+Just another reason you should eat grass-fed animals – they can only get K1 from grass – not grains.